The North Briton: Issue 45

 The North Briton issue number 45 (23 April 1763) is the most famous issue of the paper.
 It criticized a royal speech in which King George III praised the Treaty of Paris ending the Seven Years' War.
 Wilkes was charged with libel (accusing the King of lying), and imprisoned for a short time in the Tower of London.
 Wilkes challenged the warrant for his arrest and seizure of his paper, eventually winning the case.
-His courtroom speeches started the "Wilkes and Liberty!" cry, popular slogan for freedom of speech and resistance to power.
-Later that year, Wilkes reprinted the issue, which was again seized by the government.
+His courtroom speeches started the "Wilkes and Liberty!" cry, a popular slogan for freedom of speech and resistance to power.
+Later that year, Wilkes reprinted the issue, which the government again seized.
 Before it could be burned, an assembled crowd rescued the text, and the ensuing events caused Wilkes to flee across the English Channel to France, and be eventually imprisoned again.
 In 1764, the British House of Commons declared Wilkes the author of number 45.
 Nonetheless, by the time Wilkes was released from prison in 1770, "45" was still a popular icon not only of Wilkes, but of freedom of speech in general.